ivars-melecis/privacy-manager/README.md

 ### Cookie

 - Cookie information is sent to server via headers
-- Cookie with _HttpOnly_ flag are not available in Javascript, thus is immune to XSS attackes (CSRF still applies)
+- Cookie with _HttpOnly_ flag are not available in Javascript, thus is immune to XSS attacks (CSRF still applies)
 - Cookie can have expiry.
 - All cookies are stored in single string